-In these three examples, and many others, a linear algorithm exists.
-However, the linear algorithm will lead to a solution that does not satisfy certain constraints that the estimated quantity must satisfy.
+In these three examples, and many others, the linear algorithm will lead to a solution that does not satisfy certain constraints that the estimated quantity must satisfy.
 In the cases considered here, the constraints are

-- 1. The skew parameter of a camera matrix estimated using the DLT method will not generally be zero.
-This constraint, meaning the pixels are rectangular, should be enforced in cases where it is known to hold. - 2.
-The fundamental matrix must satisfy a constraint det F = 0. - 3.
-The trifocal tensor must satisfy 8 non-linear constraints.
-The form of these constraints is not easily determined, but it is essential to constrain the tensor to correspond to a valid set of camera matrices.
+- (i) The skew parameter of a camera matrix estimated using the DLT method will not generally be zero.
+This constraint, meaning the pixels are rectangular, should be enforced in cases where it is known to hold. - (ii) The fundamental matrix must satisfy a constraint $\det F = 0$. - (iii) The trifocal tensor must satisfy 8 non-linear constraints.
+The form of these constraints is not easily determined, but it is essential to constrain the tensor to correspond to a valid set of camera matrices. - (iv) The quadrifocal tensor must satisfy 51 constraints, the nature of which is not well understood.

 These constraints are not in general linear constraints, and in general, it will be necessary to resort to iterative techniques to enforce them.
 Since iterative techniques are slow and potentially unstable, it is important to use them sparingly.
 Further, the smaller the dimension of the minimization problem, the faster and generally more stable the solution will be.
-In this paper an iterative algorithm is used to solve the three problems posed above.
+In this paper an iterative algorithm is used to solve the problems posed above.
 In each case the algorithms are based on a common technique of data reduction, whereby the input data is condensed into a reduced measurement matrix.
 The size of the iteration problem is then independent on the size of the input set.
-In the case of estimation of the fundamental matrix, only three homogeneous parameters are used to parametrize the minimization problem, whereas for the trifocal tensor, just six parameters are used.
+In the case of estimation of the fundamental matrix, only three homogeneous parameters are used to parameterize the minimization problem, whereas for the trifocal tensor, just six parameters are used.